Downtown Activation and Beautification Proposals

 • Letters of support (optional)

 3. Project Evaluation.
-Explain which goals and objectives from Section II will be achieved by the project or program.
+Explain which RFP goals and objectives (listed above) will be achieved by the project or program.
 How will the proposal bring visitors downtown, lead them to linger downtown, or build local tourism resources?
 How will it activate and/or beautify downtown?

 4. Detailed Budget.
-Provide a list of all revenues and expenses required to implement the project.
-Include estimated costs and anticipated vendor(s).
-Indicate which items are proposed to be paid with grant funds.
+Provide a list of all expenses required to implement the project.
+Include anticipated vendor(s).
+Indicate which items are proposed to be paid with grant funds (if other funding is contributed).
 List the total program cost and the total amount of grant funding being requested.
 You can find a Sample Budget Form here.